Go Back Up

 Here are some advantages:

 • Helping your business stand out against the competition.
-You can create a competitive benefits package that sets you apart from other companies in your industry by offering additional financial assistance through stipends or reimbursements.
+You can create a competitive benefits package that sets you apart from other companies in your industry by offering additional financial assistance through reimbursements.

 In most states, small group health insurance is available to organizations with fewer than 50 employees.
-You can purchase a small group health plan directly from an insurance company or through a Small Business Health Options Program (SHOP) exchange.
+You can purchase a small group health insurance plan directly from an insurance company or through a Small Business Health Options Program (SHOP) exchange.
 Getting a SHOP plan can qualify your organization for the small business health care tax credit.

 Health reimbursement arrangements (HRAs)